Cliquewidth and dimension: Overview

 \subsection{NLC-width}

 We start with recalling the definition of NLC-width, which is a parameter introduced by Wanke~\cite{Wanke94} that is functionally equivalent to cliquewidth.
-Following Gurski, Wanke, and Yilmaz~\cite{GurskiWY16}, an \emph{NLC-decomposition} of a directed graph $(X,E)$ is a tuple $(T,Q,\eta,\rho,R,R')$ where $T$ is a binary tree with leaf set $X$ and $Q$ is a set of \emph{labels} such that \begin{itemize}[nosep] \item every leaf $x\in X$ is assigned some \emph{initial label} $\initial{x}\in Q$; \item every edge $uv$ of $T$, where $u$ is the parent of $v$, is assigned a \emph{relabeling} $\bagbb{u}{v}$ which is a function from $Q$ to $Q$; and \item every node $u$ of $T$ is assigned two \emph{status relations} $R(u),R'(u)\subseteq Q\times Q$. \end{itemize} We extend the relabeling assignment by defining $\bagbb{u}{v}$ for every pair of nodes $u$ and $v$ such that $u$ is an ancestor of $v$ as the bottom-up composition of the relabelings along the $v$-to-$u$ path in $T$.
+Following Gurski, Wanke, and Yilmaz~\cite{GWY16}, an \emph{NLC-decomposition} of a directed graph $(X,E)$ is a tuple $(T,Q,\eta,\rho,R,R')$ where $T$ is a binary tree with leaf set $X$ and $Q$ is a set of \emph{labels} such that \begin{itemize} \item every leaf $x\in X$ is assigned some \emph{initial label} $\initial{x}\in Q$; \item every edge $uv$ of $T$, where $u$ is the parent of $v$, is assigned a \emph{relabeling} $\bagbb{u}{v}$ which is a function from $Q$ to $Q$; and \item every node $u$ of $T$ is assigned two \emph{status relations} $R(u),R'(u)\subseteq Q\times Q$. \end{itemize} We extend the relabeling assignment by defining $\bagbb{u}{v}$ for every pair of nodes $u$ and $v$ such that $u$ is an ancestor of $v$ as the composition $\bagbb{u_0}{u_1}\cdots\bagbb{u_{\ell-1}}{u_\ell}$ where $u_0u_1\cdots u_\ell$ is the path from $u$ to $v$ in $T$.
+Intuitively, $\bagbb{u}{v}$ describes how the labels at $v$ are transformed into the labels at $u$.
 For a leaf $x\in X$ and an ancestor $u$ of $x$, we define the label of $x$ at $u$, denoted by $\bagbl{u}{x}$, as the image of the initial label $\initial{x}$ under the relabeling $\bagbb{u}{x}$.
 So the relabeling $\bagbb{u}{v}$ can be thought of as transforming the label of $x$ at $v$ into the label of $x$ at $u$.
-Finally, we require that the decomposition encodes $(X,E)$ in the following sense: for all distinct $x,y\in X$, if $u$ is the lowest common ancestor of $x$ and $y$ in $T$, then \begin{itemize}[nosep] \item if $x$ is a descendant of the left child of $u$ and $y$ is a descendant of the right child of $u$, then $(x,y)\in E$ if and only if $(\bagbl{u}{x},\bagbl{u}{y})\in R(u)$; and \item if $x$ is a descendant of the right child of $u$ and $y$ is a descendant of the left child of $u$, then $(x,y)\in E$ if and only if $(\bagbl{u}{y},\bagbl{u}{x})\in R'(u)$. \end{itemize} The \emph{NLC-width} of a directed graph $(X,E)$ is the least $q$ such that $(X,E)$ admits an NLC-decomposition that uses a label set of size $q$.
+Finally, we require that the decomposition encodes $(X,E)$ in the following sense: for all distinct $x,y\in X$, if $u$ is the lowest common ancestor of $x$ and $y$ in $T$, $x$ is a descendant of the left child of $u$, and $y$ is a descendant of the right child of $u$, then \begin{itemize} \item $(x,y)\in E$ if and only if $(\bagbl{u}{x},\bagbl{u}{y})\in R(u)$, and \item $(y,x)\in E$ if and only if $(\bagbl{u}{x},\bagbl{u}{y})\in R'(u)$. \end{itemize} The \emph{NLC-width} of a directed graph $(X,E)$ is the least $q$ such that $(X,E)$ admits an NLC-decomposition that uses a label set of size $q$.
 This definition can be then applied to posets by treating them as directed graphs in the natural manner.